unswexplains/unswexplains.github.io/d635df96a630/content.md

 183.17
 ```

 We stop the whiskers of the box before they get to the outliers, and we show the outliers as separate points.
-Here's what we get:
+Here's what we get (zoomed in):

 <div id="outliers"></div>
 <script src="https://code.highcharts.com/highcharts-more.js"></script>